mitre/mongodb-enterprise-advanced-4-stig-baseline/README.md

 ## Inputs: Tailoring Your Scan to Your Environment

-To ensure the profile runs correctly in your specific environment, you need to configure the following inputs in an `inputs.yml` file.
+To ensure the profile runs correctly in your specific environment, you need to configure the inputs the `inspec.yml` and the `inputs.yml` file.
 A template file named `inputs_template.yml` is provided to help you get started.
 More information about InSpec inputs can be found in the [InSpec Profile Documentation](https://docs.chef.io/inspec/profiles/).

 ### Example Inputs You Can Use